Israeli beauty pageant crowns 'Miss Holocaust Survivor' | DW | 17.11.2021

 Avital, who criticized the competition as "macabre" when it was launched in 2012, told AFP news agency it is improper to have beauty pageants for women who have suffered so badly.

-However, despite the pageant's celebratory atmosphere, it does give contestants a stage to discuss their harrowing experiences during the Holocaust during the contest.
+However, despite the pageant's celebratory atmosphere, it does give contestants a stage to discuss their harrowing experiences during the Holocaust.

 Some contestants were visibly emotional as they shared stories of forced labor camps and pogroms.